 SAMHSA believes that only existing, experienced, and appropriately credentialed organizations with demonstrated infrastructure and expertise will be able to provide required services quickly and effectively.
-You must meet three additional requirements related to the provision of services.
+Preference will be given to those applicants who have begun developing collaborations and/or agreements with primary care agencies towards primary and behavioral health integration.
+You must meet three additional requirements related to the provision of services, as follows: